+(1) In this section —

-(1) The name and place of origin of a foreign co-operative must appear in legible characters on its seal, and on any of the following documents issued, signed or endorsed by or on behalf of the co-operative —
+business document, of a participating co-operative, means a document that is issued, signed or endorsed by or on behalf of the co-operative and is —

+(a) a business letter, statement of account, invoice or order for goods or services; or

-(a) a bill of exchange, promissory note, cheque or other negotiable instrument;
+(b) a bill of exchange, promissory note, cheque or other negotiable instrument; or

-(b) a receipt or letter of credit issued by the co-operative;
+(c) a receipt or letter of credit issued by the co-operative; or

-(c) a document of a class prescribed by the regulations.
+(d) a document belonging to a class prescribed by the regulations as a class of business document.

-(2) If subsection (1) is contravened, the co-operative is guilty of an offence.
+(2) A participating co-operative must ensure its name, the jurisdiction of its registration and any other information prescribed by the regulations appear in legible characters —

+(a) on each seal of the co-operative; and

+(b) in all notices, advertisements and other official publications of the co-operative; and

+(c) in all its business documents.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

-(3) An officer of a foreign co-operative or a person on its behalf must not —
+(3) An officer of a participating co-operative or a person on its behalf must not —

-(a) use a seal of the co-operative; or
+(a) use any seal of the co-operative; or

+(b) issue or authorise the issue of a notice, advertisement or other official publication of the co-operative; or

-(b) sign or authorise to be signed on behalf of the co-operative any document referred to in subsection (1),
+(c) sign or authorise to be signed on behalf of the co-operative any business document of the co-operative,

-in or on which the co-operative’s name does not appear in legible characters.
+in or on which the co-operative’s name or place of origin does not appear in legible characters.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

-(4) A director of a foreign co-operative who knowingly authorises or permits a contravention of this section is guilty of an offence.
+(4) A director of a participating co-operative must not knowingly authorise or permit a contravention of this section.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

+(5) Despite The Criminal Code section 23B(2), it is immaterial for the purposes of subsection (2) that any event occurred by accident.

+[Section 380 inserted by No. 7 of 2016 s.
+135.]

 381. Supply of information to participating Registrars

-The Registrar must, if requested to do so by a participating Registrar, supply free of charge to the participating Registrar information, or copies of public documents, held by the Registrar relating to a co-operative, including a foreign co-operative.
+(1) The Registrar must, if requested to do so by a participating Registrar, supply free of charge to the participating Registrar information, or copies of documents, held by the Registrar relating to a co-operative or a participating co-operative.

-382. Registrar to be notified of changes

-A foreign co-operative must lodge with the Registrar particulars of any change in the information provided by the co-operative under section 372, other than section 372(3)(e), within 28 days of the change.

-Penalty: a fine of $2 000.

-383. Cessation of business

-(1) A foreign co-operative authorised to carry on business under this Part must, within 7 days of ceasing to carry on business in this State as a co-operative, give the Registrar written notice of that fact.

-Penalty: a fine of $6 000.

-(2) On notifying the Registrar that it has ceased to carry on business as a co-operative in this State, a foreign co-operative is no longer required to comply with this Part, other than Division 4, and cannot carry on business in this State as a co-operative.

-(3) Unless the Registrar has been given written notice that the foreign co-operative will resume carrying on business in this State as a co-operative, the Registrar must, 12 months after receiving the notice under subsection (1), notify the co-operative that it is not authorised to carry on business in this State.

-(4) If a foreign co-operative which has given notice under subsection (1) —

-(a) gives written notice to the Registrar that it will resume carrying on business as a co-operative in this State; and

-(b) has not received notice from the Registrar that it is not authorised to carry on business in this State,

-the co-operative has authority to carry on business in this State and must comply with this Part.
+(2) Subsection (1) applies regardless of whether a reciprocal arrangement referred to in section 485 exists and regardless of the terms of such an arrangement.

+[Section 381 amended by No. 7 of 2016 s.
+136.]

+[382, 383.
+Deleted by No. 7 of 2016 s.
+137.]

-384. Functions conferred on Registrar under co-operatives law
+384. Functions conferred on Registrar under corresponding co-operatives law

-The Registrar may exercise any function conferred on the registrar by or under a co-operatives law.
+The Registrar may exercise any function conferred on the Registrar by or under a corresponding co-operatives law.

+[Section 384 amended by No. 7 of 2016 s.
+138.]

+385A.
+Registrar may exempt participating co-operatives

+(1) The Registrar may, by order published in the Gazette, exempt a participating co-operative or a class of participating co-operatives from any requirement of this Act.

+(2) An exemption under subsection (1) may be given only if the Registrar considers that it is appropriate to do so having regard to the corresponding co-operatives law of each jurisdiction in which a participating co-operative to which the exemption will apply is registered.

+(3) An exemption may be granted unconditionally or subject to conditions.

+[Section 385A inserted by No. 7 of 2016 s.
+139.]

-Division 4 — Winding-up of foreign co-operatives in this State
+Division 4 — Winding-up of participating co-operatives in this State

+[Heading amended by No. 7 of 2016 s.
+199.]

 385. Winding-up to relate to State activities

-(1) This Division applies to the winding-up of the affairs of a foreign co-operative in or in relation to this State.
+(1) This Division applies to the winding-up of the affairs of a participating co-operative in or in relation to this State.